Diseases of the American Shorthair – A beauty with character

 Hypertrophic cardiomyopathy (HCM)

-Description: Genetic heart disease that causes thickening of the heart muscle.
+Description: A genetic heart disease that leads to a thickening of the heart muscle.

 Symptoms